EGI-Federation/documentation/content/en/users/dev-env/notebooks/integration/_index.md

 ---
-title: "Integration with other services"
+title: Notebooks Integration with Other Services
+linkTitle: Integration
+weight: 20
 type: docs
 description: >
   Access new services from the Notebooks
-weight: 20
 ---

 Notebooks running on EGI can access other existing computing and storage